 While that’s an OK answer, it’s not great because it doesn’t provide any context for why you don’t like doing that work.
 The hiring manager wants to gain insight into the ‘why.’

 “That’s an interesting question.
-As I think about the work I’ve done at my previous jobs that I didn’t find as energizing, the two tasks that come to mind are data entry and building models in Excel.
+As I think about the work I’ve done at previous jobs that I didn’t find energizing, the two tasks that come to mind are data entry and building models in Excel.

-While data entry is a necessary part of many jobs, I find it less inspiring than collaborating with colleagues or doing in-depth analysis of trends because of it’s tedious and manual nature.
+While data entry is a necessary part of many jobs, I find it less inspiring than collaborating with colleagues or doing an in-depth analysis of trends because of its tedious and manual nature.
 The second task, building models in Excel, is also tedious when there’s a lot of complex data involved.
 I found in my last job that the analytical elements were less enjoyable.”

-So, using our example from above, add in a transition to turn the tasks you dislike into a more positive and optimistic conversation.
+Using our example from above, add in a transition to turn the tasks you dislike into a more positive and optimistic conversation.

 You might say:

 “That’s an interesting question.
-As I think about the work I’ve done in the past that I didn’t find as energizing, the two tasks that come to mind are data entry and building models in Excel.
+As I think about the work I’ve done in the past that I didn’t find energizing, the two tasks that come to mind are data entry and building models in Excel.

-While data entry is a necessary part of many jobs, I find it less inspiring than collaborating with colleagues or doing in-depth analysis of trends because of it’s tedious and manual nature.
+While data entry is a necessary part of many jobs, I find it less inspiring than collaborating with colleagues or doing an in-depth analysis of trends because of its tedious and manual nature.
 I can certainly do it, yet I feel the unique value I bring to a team is my ability to creatively solve problems and work well with others.
 The second task, building models in Excel, is also tedious when there’s a lot of complex data involved.

 I find that the analytical elements are less enjoyable.
-I have learned over the years to build these models because I know it’s important to be able to tell a story using data.
+I have learned over the years to build these models because I know it’s important to tell a story using data.
 This is especially true when you're working with team members who aren't as involved in the product on a day-to-day basis.
 Taking a proactive approach to learning how to better do a task I dislike has made it significantly more pleasant.”

 Wow!
 That’s a killer answer!
-You’ve successfully answered the question with a thoughtful and honest reply, but then quickly pivoted to show your can-do attitude and ability to take initiative to learn hard skills.
+You’ve successfully answered the question with a thoughtful and honest reply but then quickly pivoted to show your can-do attitude and ability to take initiative to learn hard skills.

 Our magic tools and friendly career coaches make it easy